-Nom enclature of Well(site): DESCRIPTION Yes No RESPONSIBILITY 01 Dismantling/ removal of unnecessary auxiliaries from the well(site) have been ensured in a safe manner.
+Nom enclature of Well(site): Date: DESCRIPTION Yes No RESPONSIBILITY 01 Dismantling/ removal of unnecessary auxiliaries from the well(site) have been ensured in a safe manner.
 Drilling/ Production 02 Installation/ condition of Xmas Tree and provision of necessary auxiliary equipment at safe distance have been ensured.
 Drilling/ Production 03 Installation/ condition of H2S/ HC detectors and fire protection fusible plugs have been ensured.
 Drilling/ Production 04 WBM/ OBM drill cuttings have been removed and safely disposed.
 Drilling/ C&ESS 05 Pits with "no" future use have been treated/ safely restored and rehabilitated.
-5=== Drilling/ C&ESS 06 Pits with future use have been treated/ maintained, decanted and properly fenced.
+Drilling/ C&ESS 06 Pits with future use have been treated/ maintained, decanted and properly fenced.
 Drilling/ C&ESS 07 All chemicals and associated areas have been safely cleaned and cleared.
 Drilling/ Production 08 All temporary installations have been safely removed.
 Drilling/ C&ESS 9 Wellhead cellar pit has been decanted and properly cleaned.
 Drilling 10 Wellhead area has been fenced as per requirement.
-C&ESS 11 Proper safety signboards have been configured at appropriate places.
-Drilling/ Production
+C&ESS places.